 Using funeral flyers to notify friends and loved ones of a memorial or funeral service does two things.
 It allows you to easily pass along information about the service and honors the deceased with an attractive memento.

 A ‘funeral flyer’ is simply an informal publication in full-page, single sheet format, a single sheet folded in half or a page folded twice to create three equal sections.
 It contains information about an upcoming service and could also be used as the funeral bulletin or program.
-Some people choose to print several full sheet pages and staple them into booklet format.
+Some people choose to print several full sheet pages and fold or staple them into booklet format.
 Whichever format you choose, funeral flyers provide a simple method of announcing a final service.

 What to Include in a Funeral Flyer